eldimko/tic-tac-toe/README.md

 Tic-tac-toe is not all about analysis – a game is meant to be played!
 Write a program that can change the state of the field, as your first real step toward a fully-functioning game application!

+The program should work in the following way:

+1. Get the 3x3 field from the input as in the previous stages.
+2. Output this 3x3 field with cells before the user's move.
+3. Then ask the user about his next move.
+4. Then the user should input 2 numbers that represent the cell on which user wants to make his X or O. (9 symbols representing the field would be on the first line and these 2 numbers would be on the second line of the user input)
+5. Analyze user input and show messages in the following situations:

+    - `"This cell is occupied!
+Choose another one!"` - if the cell is not empty;

+    - `"You should enter numbers!"` - if the user enters other symbols;

+    - `"Coordinates should be from 1 to 3!"` - if the user goes beyond the field.

+6. Then output the table including the user's most recent move.

+The program should also check user input.
+If the user input is unsuitable, the program should ask him to enter coordinates again.

+    In addition to that added an ability to check whether the input contained 2 entries.
 ## Stage 5

 Finally!
 Thanks to this app, you can always challenge a friend to play a quick game of Tic-Tac-Toe!